IBM-Bluemix-Docs/DataTransferService/connect-dts-linux-centosrhel-7.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-11-30"
+lastupdated: "2018-12-13"

 ---
 {:pre: .pre}

-# Connecting to DTS Device in Linux for CentOS/RHEL 7
+# Connecting to DTS Device in Linux

 To interact with an iSCSI LUN in Linux-based operating systems, users must connect to the LUN by entering a series of commands in the terminal.
-The tool that is used to interact with an iSCSI LUN in a Linux-based OS is dependent upon the type and version of the OS that is installed on the device.
+The tool that is used to interact with an iSCSI LUN is dependent upon the type and version of the OS that is installed on the device.

 ## Configuring connection in CentOS 7 and RHEL 7